yossi2le/mbed-os/docs/design-documents/features/storage/SecureStore/SecureStore_design.md

 SecureStore is a storage class, derived from KVStore.
 It adds security features to the underlying key value store.

 As such, it offers all KVStore APIs, with additional security options (which can be selected using the creation flags at set).
 These include:
 - Encryption: Data is encrypted using the AES-CTR encryption method, where the IV consists of a randomly generated 8-byte nonce and an 8-byte counter.
-Key is derived from [Device Key](../../../../../../mbed-os/features/device_key/README.md), where salt is the key.
+Key is derived from [Device Key](../../../../../../mbed-os/features/device_key/README.md), where salt is the key trimmed to 32 bytes, with "ENC" as prefix.
 - Authentication: A 16-byte CMAC is calculated on all stored data (including metadata) and stored at the end of the record.
 When reading the record, calculated CMAC is compared with the stored one.
 In case of encryption, CMAC is calculated on the encrypted data.
-The key used for generating the CMAC is derived from [Device Key](../../../../../../mbed-os/features/device_key/README.md), where salt is the key.
+The key used for generating the CMAC is derived from [Device Key](../../../../../../mbed-os/features/device_key/README.md), where salt is the key trimmed to 32 bytes, with "AUTH" as prefix.
 - Rollback protection: (Requires authentication) CMAC is stored in a designated rollback protected storage (also of KVStore type) and compared to when reading the data under the same key.
 - Write once: Key can only be stored once and can't be removed.